Spectral Multifractality and Emergent Energyscales Across the Many-Body Localisation Transition

+With the definition of $\Ll_q(\omega)$ in Eq.~\ref{eq:Lq} and its limiting behaviours at hand, let us discuss the broadbrush features on physical grounds, in both the ergodic and MBL phases.
 In the ergodic phase, for $\omega>\omega_\ast$, we expect that the inhomogeneities in $P_n(\omega)$ over $n$ to be washed out such that each $P_n(\omega)\sim n_{\rm seg}^{-1}\sim \omega$ is approximately uniform.
 We then have $\Ll_q(\omega)\sim \omega^{q-1}$.
 For $\omega<\omega_\ast$, $\Ll_q(\omega)$ scales with $\omega$ with a non-universal, anomalous exponent which flows with $\omega$ as different $\omega$ probes the underlying multifractality at different scales.
 However, as discussed above, as $\omega\to 0$, $\Ll_q(\omega\to 0)\to \mathcal{I}_q \times \omega^0$.
 This motivates a universal scaling ansatz for $\Ll_q$ in the ergodic phase \eq{ \Ll_q^{\rm erg}(\omega) = \mathcal{I}_q f_q\left(\frac{\omega}{\omega_\ast}\right);\,\, f_q(x)= \,. } Note that for $\omega>\omega_\ast$, since $\Ll_q(\omega)$ probes the global ergodicity of the eigenstate, there should not be any system-size dependence in this regime.
 However, in the ergodic phase $\mathcal{I}_q \sim \nh^{-(q-1)}$.
 It therefore follows that $\omega_\ast \sim \nh^{-1}$ in the ergodic phase with a proportionality factor, $\Lambda_\omega$ defined via $\omega_\ast =\Lambda_\omega \nh^{-1}$.
 Very deep in an ergodic phase, one expects that the global ergodicity of the wavefunction sets in very quickly due to the high propensity of the wavefunction to have finite and uniform overlap on all $\ket{I}$.
 On the other hand, as one approaches the MBLT from the ergodic side, the fluctuations in the spectral decomposition grow and the global ergodicity sets in at larger energyscales.
 As such, one expects the scale $\Lambda_\omega$ to grow as the MBLT is approached and as will be shown later, it diverges at the MBLT.